llpeterson/security/authentication.md

 to the website as though you had ordered more of the same.
 Even though it wasn't the original incarnation of the message, its authenticator would still be valid; after all, the message was created by you, and it wasn't modified.
-Clearly, we need the solution that ensures *originality*.
+Clearly, we need a solution that ensures *originality*.

 In a variation of this attack called a